 - Meals on Wheels delivery

 What can one person do?
 One person can change the life of a child by spending time talking to him or her, assisting with homework or baking cookies.
 Volunteers are one of the reasons why our S.O.A.R. program is such a success.
 Youth groups may volunteer for one week at a time or one day out of the week.
-Our volunteer program is director by Rev. Jim De Hoog.
+Our volunteer program is directed by Jessica Estrada

 At times, community teens who are at risk for the traditional debilitating problems of drug and alcohol abuse, gang activity, school drop out, pregnancy, incarceration, etc. are also included.
 These teens are paid a small stipend - an encouragement for consistent participation.
 But perhaps the greatest earnings they receive are the respect of the IDD children.
 They become role models - something almost always new to them.
 They gain remarkable self awareness and esteem.
 They take this with them back to their homes and schools - often achieving much more than they ever thought possible.